simonw/airtable-export/README.md

 Rather than passing the API key using the `--key` option you can set it as an environment variable called `AIRTABLE_KEY`.

+## Export options

+By default the tool exports your data as YAML.

+You can also export as JSON or as [newline delimited JSON](http://ndjson.org/) using the `--json` or `--ndjson` options:

+    airtable-export export base_id table1 table2 --key=key --ndjson

 ## Development

 To contribute to this tool, first checkout the code.
 Then create a new virtual environment: